 Why are the muscles of wild salmon and sea trout pink, red, or

 Fresh fish and shellfish do not smell "Fishy" and the scientific reasons why

 Where does the "fishy" smell of the fish come from and why

 Freezing the crystallization of water and its effect on the flavor of fish

 Why happy fish tastes better than stressed (unhappy) fish

 And the list goes on and on.
 The book is beautiful.
-The first half of the book is more like a college textbook, filled with detailed scientific explanations and the rest of the book, is about tools, ingredients, fish, preparation techniques and sushi recipes.
-If you are looking for a simple sushi cookbook, this is NOT the one for you, however, if you are curious about the science of the sushi, like me and Professor Mouritsen, I'm confident that this book will satisfy your hunger for the knowledge you seek.
+The first half of the book is more like a college textbook, filled with detailed scientific explanations, and the rest of the book is about tools, ingredients, fish, preparation techniques, and sushi recipes.
+If you are looking for a simple sushi cookbook, this is NOT the one for you, however, if you are curious about the science of sushi, like me and Professor Mouritsen, I'm confident that this book will satisfy your hunger for the knowledge you seek.

 View Sushi, food for the eye, the soul & the body on Amazon.